-How do you plan to move from the current practice to a more ideal practice to achieve your stated goal(s)?
-Use this space to begin developing your action plan to move from the current to the ideal.

-1. Resources to directly support efforts to close gaps for DI students.

-Utilize the Program Review process to examine areas of strength and opportunities to improve support for Latinx students.
+- 1. Resources to directly support efforts to close gaps for DI students: Utilize the Program Review process to examine areas of strength and opportunities to improve support for Black and African American students.
 Our revamped Program Review & Outcomes Assessment Guide includes guides for DEI reflection such as the equity definition, equity plan metrics, and disproportionate impact data, and the friction point/barriers to equity.
-Program Review also includes the Budget Resource Development Planning Process.

-2. Quantitative/qualitative data to determine areas of strength/weakness to support DI students.

-We will develop strategies to collect and review data in alignment with our equity goals and advocate for more support in Research as we are severely understaffed and under-resourced in this department.
-As we launch our Academic and Career Pathways Success Teams, we will conduct training for all members on the Student Equity Plan, data metrics, and intentional strategies to target equity gaps to design action to specifically address equity gaps through an equity and race-conscious lens.

-3. DI representation in staffing (Faculty, Classified Professionals, Administrators) who reflect DI students.

-In alignment with Strategic Goal 5.3, we will systematically review, develop and incorporate equity-minded practices in the recruitment, screening, and retention of employees.

-- 4. Targeted professional development on strategies/practices to support DI student success.
-In alignment with Strategic Goal 5.2, we will establish comprehensive professional development for the campus community to increase capacity around and engage in equity, diversity, inclusion, social justice, and anti-racism. - Structure/programs to support the success of DI students & Student engagement opportunities for DI students to connect to campus.
+Program Review also includes the Budget Resource Development Planning Process. - 2.
+Quantitative/qualitative data to determine areas of strength/weakness to support DI students: We will develop strategies to collect and review data in alignment with our equity goals and advocate for more support in Research as we are severely understaffed and under-resourced in this department.
+As we launch our Academic and Career Pathways Success Teams, we will conduct training for all members on the Student Equity Plan, data metrics, and intentional strategies to target equity gaps to design action to specifically address equity gaps through an equity and race-conscious lens. - 3.
+DI representation in staffing (Faculty, Classified Professionals, Administrators) who reflect DI students: In alignment with Strategic Goal 5.3, we will systematically review, develop and incorporate equity-minded practices in the recruitment, screening, and retention of employees. - 4.
+Targeted professional development on strategies/practices to support DI student success: In alignment with Strategic Goal 5.2, we will establish comprehensive professional development for the campus community to increase capacity around and engage in equity, diversity, inclusion, social justice, and anti-racism. - 5.
+Structure/programs to support the success of DI students & Student engagement opportunities for DI students to connect to campus: In alignment with Strategic Goal 5.1 we will systematically update college processes, programs, and practices within a comprehensive equity framework for equity-minded practices in the workplace, the classroom, and support programs/services. - 6.
+Materials/curriculum/programming related to DI students' history, experiences, and culture (courses, materials representative of DI community).
 In alignment with Strategic Goal 5.1 we will systematically update college processes, programs, and practices within a comprehensive equity framework for equity-minded practices in the workplace, the classroom, and support programs/services.

-6. Materials/curriculum/programming related to DI students' history, experiences, and culture (courses, materials representative of DI community).
-In alignment with Strategic Goal 5.1 we will systematically update college processes, programs, and practices within a comprehensive equity framework for equity-minded practices in the workplace, the classroom, and support programs/services.
 Additionally, we will review, develop and incorporate equity-minded practices in culturally responsive instructional pedagogy, and student-centered services.

-The Chancellor's Office and its partners are committed to providing programs and support to help colleges identify friction points in student journeys and fundamentally redesign them with the student in mind.
-Which supports among the options listed can the Chancellor's Office provide to assist in reaching your ideal structure for this population and metric?

-Field Guidance & Implementation Technical Assistance/Professional Development Data & Research Policy & Regulatory Actions Technology Investments & Tools Proof of Concept Pilots Strategic and Operational Communication
+NOVA: Student Equity and Achievement Program San Diego Miramar College - Student Equity Plan (2022-25)

+- × Field Guidance & Implementation

+- × Technical Assistance/Professional Development

+- × Data & Research

+- × Policy & Regulatory Actions

+- × Technology Investments & Tools

+- × Proof of Concept Pilots

+- × Strategic and Operational Communication